daniel8lopes/omnia3/docs/pages/omnia3/Tutorials/omnia3_multisystemconnectortutorial.md

 13. Perform a new build

-14. Create new Instance of Primavera
+14. Go to application area, and create new Instance of Primavera.
+The Connector value is the code defined earlier when the connector was created

 15. Create new Instance of Supplier